-${25}$ of benmoreitic composition (Sigmarsson et al., 2011; Gudmundsson et al., 2012).
-Their vesicularity varies between 65% and 77%, with an average of 72 ± 4.5% (1 standard deviation) (Table 1).
-Power law relationships for the vesicle size distributions are dis-
+Scoria samples used in our study range from approximately 1 to 3 cm in length and have a trachyandesitic bulk composition (Sigmundsson et al., 2010) and groundmass of benmoreitic composition (Sigmarsson et al., 2011; Gudmundsson et al., 2012).
+Their vesicularity varies between 65 % and 77 %, with an average of $72 \pm 4.5$ % (1 standard deviation) (Table 1).

-${5}$ 0.96, with an average of 0.76 ± 0.12 (1 standard deviation).
-Vesicle number densities (VNDs) were calculated for each sample; VNDs for natural samples are low, varying from 5.4 to 16.9 permm3 (Fig. 2, Table 1).
+Power-law relationships for cumulative vesicle size distributions are discernible in each scoria sample, and the exponents were calculated for vesicle volumes between approximately $10^4$ and $10^5 \mu m^3$ (Fig. 2, Supplement).
+Only a few vesicles with greater volumes were found in each sample; the maximum vesicle size was $\sim 10^9 \mu m^3$ , or $1 \text{ mm}^3$ .
+The power-law exponents describing the VSDs in the scoria range between 0.57 and 0.96, with an average of $0.76 \pm 0.12$ (1 standard deviation).
+Vesicle number densities (VNDs) were calculated for each sample; VNDs for natural samples are low, varying from 5.4 to 16.9 per mm (Fig. 2, Table 1).

-The average vesicularity of the MWI experiments is 24 ± 17.6 % (range: 6 % to 55 %).
-The MWI run products have VSD power law exponents between 0.48 and 1.10, with an average of 0.72 and a standard deviation of 0.23 over the same vesicle volume range
+The average vesicularity of the MWI experiments is $24\pm17.6\,\%$ .
+The vesicularities range from 6 % to 55 %; this variability is due to small variations in bubble nucleation and growth, the duration of the experiments and to variations in the quenching efficiency of the water inundation.
+The MWI run products have VSD power-law exponents between 0.48 and 1.10, with an average of 0.72 and a standard deviation of 0.23 over the same vesicle volume range measured in the natural samples, $\sim 10^4$ to $10^5\,\mu\text{m}^3$ (Table 1, Fig. 3, Supplement).
+In many samples the power-law region of the MWI run products extends over a vesicle volume range from $10^3$ to $10^6\,\mu\text{m}^3$ .
+The maximum vesicle size is commonly $\sim 10^7\,\mu\text{m}^3$ .
+Their VNDs vary between 667 and 7491 per mm3

-- 10 average of 0.72 and a standard deviation of 0.23 over the same vesicle volume range measured in the natural samples, ~ 10^4 to $10^5 \mu m^3$ (Table 1, Fig. 3).
-In many samples the power-law region of the MWI run products extends over a vesicle volume range from 10^3 to $10^6 \mu m^3$.
-The maximum vesicle size is commonly ~ $10^7 \mu m^3$.
-Their VNDs vary between 667 and 7491 per mm3. - The vesicularity of experimental samples degassed without water inundation, the control experiments, averages 48 ± 26.5 % (range: 23% to 89%).
-The VSD power law exponents of the control experiments are similar to those of the MWI experiments; they vary from 0.36 to 0.97 over the same volume range, with an average of 0.71 and a standard deviation of 0.23.
-The VNDs of the control experiments range between 725 and 3896 per mm3.
-Importantly, we can discern no significant differences in VSDs and - VNDs between the MWI and the control experiments.
-Furthermore, the experimental VSDs at high vesicularities are similar to those of the natural scoria (Figs. 2 and 3, Table 1).
+The vesicularity of experimental samples degassed without water inundation, the control experiments, averages $48 \pm 26.5$ %.
+The vesicularities of the control experiments vary from 23 % to 89 %.
+The variability is due to the stochastic nature of bubble nucleation and growth as well as small differences in the duration of the experiments designed to produce a range of vesicularities.
+The VSD power-law exponents of the control experiments are similar to those of the MWI experiments; they vary from 0.36 to 0.97 over the same volume range, with an average of 0.71 and a standard deviation of 0.23.
+The VNDs of the control experiments range between 725 and 3896 per mm.
+Importantly, we can discern no significant differences in VSDs and VNDs between the MWI and the control experiments.
+Furthermore, the experimental VSDs at high vesicularities are similar to those of the natural scoria (Figs. 2 and 3, Table 1, Supplement).